Arab citizens of Israel: Cuisine

-Athletics
+Sport

-Arab Citizens of Israel have been prominent in the field of Athletics, as seen specifically by their contributions to Israeli football.
+Arab citizens of Israel have been prominent in the field of sport, as seen specifically by their contributions to Israeli football.
 Players such as Abbas Suan have had illustrious careers playing not only professional football, but also most notably for the Israel national football team.
-These players have been argued to represent symbols of political movement and civil justice for the Arab Citizens of Israel, considering alleged discriminatory sentiments against the Arab population.
+These players have been argued to represent symbols of political movement and civil justice for the Arab citizens of Israel, considering alleged discriminatory sentiments against the Arab population.
 Specifically in a 2005 World Cup Qualifying match, Suan and his Arab teammates played significant roles for the Israeli National Team, where Suan scored an equalising goal against the Republic of Ireland national football team.
-Following this match, Arab Citizens of Israel received unprecedented media attention from Israeli TV stations.
-Even without the publicity, the Arab Citizens of Israel have been said to look up to these players in hopes that they speak up for them as their political voice within Israel.
+Following this match, Arab citizens of Israel received unprecedented media attention from Israeli TV stations.
+Even without the publicity, the Arab citizens of Israel have been said to look up to these players in hopes that they speak up for them as their political voice within Israel.

-In the following months, Suan and other players were supposedly being criticised by the Hebrew Media for their involvement with political issues.
+In the following months, Suan and other players were criticised by the Hebrew media for their involvement with political issues.
 This was due to their answers to questions regarding their partaking in the singing of the Hatikvah, the national anthem of Israel.

-Overall, Israel-Palestinian soccer players are looked up to greatly by the Arab citizens of Israel, yet are allegedly criticised and silenced when it comes to their attempts to involve themselves in political issues surrounding equality for Arab Citizens in Israel.
+Overall, Israel-Palestinian soccer players are looked up to greatly by the Arab citizens of Israel, yet are allegedly criticised and silenced when it comes to their attempts to involve themselves in political issues surrounding equality for Arab citizens in Israel.

 Cinema and theater

 Arab citizens of Israel have made significant contributions in both Hebrew and Arabic cinema and theater.
-Mohammad Bakri, Hiam Abbass,. and Juliano Mer-Khamis have starred in Israeli film and television.
+Mohammad Bakri, Hiam Abbass, and Juliano Mer-Khamis have starred in Israeli film and television.
 Directors such as Mohammad Bakri, Elia Suleiman, Hany Abu-Assad, Michel Khleifi, and Maysaloun Hamoud have put Arab citizens of Israel on the cinematic map.

 Avoda Aravit (2007), or in English, Arab Labor, is a satirical sitcom written by Kashua and aired on Israel's Channel 2.
 A large part of the dialogue is in Arabic with Hebrew subtitles.
 The show holds a mirror up to the racism and ignorance on both sides of the ethnic divide and has been compared with All in the Family.
 The show received overwhelmingly positive reviews, winning awards for Best Comedy, Best Lead Actor in a Comedy, Best Lead Actress in a Comedy, Best Director, and Best Screenplay at the 2013 Israeli Academy of Film and Television awards.